-Offered Fall Semester Only; Lecture hours:4
+Offered Alternate Fall or Spring; Lecture hours:4

 Chemistry of the atmosphere, hydrosphere, and lithosphere.
 Natural processes and anthropogenic effects will be discussed.
 Prerequisite: CHEM 230 or CHEM 231 or permission of the instructor.
 Crosslisted as CHEM 660.

 CHEM 365.
 Atmospheric Chemistry and Physics.
 1 Credit.